 Introduction to Calculating Resistance (Ohms)

+In this section, we will be calculating Resistance in series and parallel circuits.
 A resistor is one of the most basic components of electrical circuits.
 The unit of resistance is called an Ohm.
 It’s purpose is to restrict the flow of electrons.
 To relate this to a mechanical example, just look at your faucet.
 When the faucet is completely shut, you have infinite resistance.
 When the faucet is completely open, you have nearly zero resistance to current flow.
 Resistors themselves have a fixed resistance, but if you need a variable resistor (like your faucet), you might use a potentiometer.

 Working with resistors, and knowing how they interact with each other is a fundamental part of your knowledge of electricity.
 All electrical devices have some resistance, and if we know the value of resistance, and the voltage, we can calculate current flow (amps), so we know what size fuse to use in our circuit for protection.